 The first two, working with manufacturers and raising awareness, are applicable to every product studied.
-The use of financial incentives to increase device adoption is applicable to nearly every research/into/action into product - it may not be effective in the game console market because product choice is so limited.
+The use of financial incentives to increase device adoption is applicable to nearly every product - it may not be effective in the game console market because product choice is so limited.
 Effective use of power management settings may be a good way to increase the energy efficiency of several devices, including imaging equipment, servers, and game consoles.